Colorado title board rejects government transparency measure, backers plan appeal

 Teresa Conley, representing the Secretary of State’s Office on the title board, countered that the measure would reach every governmental agency and appeared to extend beyond open records and public meetings into broader categories of information not limited to public documents.

-Conley said the measure’s broad reach was concerning, and she warned it could even undermine attorney‑client privilege.
+Conley said the measure’s broad reach is concerning, and she warned it could even undermine attorney‑client privilege.

 Caldara responded that the drafters focused on government deliberations and records, and he disputed the privilege issue, noting that similar provisions in other states have not created such conflicts.